edelgrace/blog/content/post/2014-01-08-tagalog-and-translated-english-lyrics-panginoon-by-yeng-constantino.md

   - Music

 ---
-**DISCLAIMER:** I&#8217;m not fluent in Tagalog but I am Filipino.
+**DISCLAIMER:** I'm not fluent in Tagalog but I am Filipino.
 English is my first language.
 This translation is improvised in some parts and relied heavily on Google Translate and my (very limited) existing knowledge of the language.

 I love Yeng Constantino (Filipino singer).
 I put this song at the very front of my Filofax to remind me of two things: to be proud of being Filipino and to keep my mind focused on God.
 I find Yeng extremely inspiring.
 I honestly have a huge crush on her!
-She&#8217;s beautiful, has an awesome voice, and has a strong faith in God.
+She's beautiful, has an awesome voice, and has a strong faith in God.
 I hope you enjoy!

 <div class="flex-video widescreen" style="margin: 0 auto;text-align:center;">
 </div>